 Why Did I Become a Librarian?

 I feel like I get asked this question a lot.
-They are not many latinx librarians out there so it doesn’t surprise me when a child, teen or even an adult asks me why I chose this profession.
+They are not many latinx librarians out there in public libraries so it doesn’t surprise me when a child, teen or even an adult asks me why I chose this profession.